frozeeen/PHP-file-based-routing/README.md

 Showing post ID: <?php echo $_GET['id']; ?>
 ```

-#### Nexted Dynamic routing
+#### Nested Dynamic routing
 We can also create a folder to become our slug.
 ```python
 # Create folder an file
 Path: pages/post/[id]/edit.php
 URL: pages/post/YOURPOSTID/edit
 ```
-So the file structure will look like this, and let's add additional files.
+So the file structure will look like this and let's add additional files.
 ```
 pages/
 --post/